stastnypremysl/lsql-csv/README.md

 * Quotes " or ' to insert string
 * Call of aggregate function `AGGREGATE_FUNCTION(next select block)` - there cannot be any space after FUNCTION
 * Call of single arg function `ONEARG_FUNCTION(arithmetic expression)` - there cannot be any space after FUNCTION
+* Constants
 * Reference to a column name

+If you want to concatenate strings without cat, you can write `a.1","a.2`.

-Please, keep in mind, that all integers, floats and booleans constants and nonaggregate functions must be put inside arithmetic expression, or they will be matched to a column name or aggregate function.
+Please, keep in mind, that TWOARG_FUNCTION functions must be put inside arithmetic expression, or they will be matched to a column name or aggregate function.

 #### Arithmetic expression
 The statement uses classical awk logic.
-You can use keywords >, <, <=, >=, ==, ||, &&, +, -, \*, /, div, mod,...
+You can use keywords >, <, <=, >=, ==, ||, &&, +, -, \*, /,...
 You must also quote all string, or they can be behaved as numbers, booleans or matched to column names.

-The only significant difference with awk are two args functions, which are called like `5 mod 2`.
+The significant difference with awk are two args functions, which are called like `5 mod 2`.

 #### Select blocks
 These blocks determine output.
 They accept select expression and are evaluated and printed in delimitered format.